eliasbenb/PlexAniBridge/docs/quick-start/docker.md

 ### Docker Compose

-Below is a PlexAniBridge Docker compose file with example values.
+Below is a AniBridge Docker compose file with example values.
 Optional environment variables are commented out.

 ```yaml title="compose.yaml"
 --8<-- "docs/compose.yaml"
 ```

-!!! tip "PlexAniBridge Configuration"
+!!! tip "AniBridge Configuration"

     Have a look at [the configuration page](../configuration.md) for a detailed list of configurable environment variables.